wking/swc-boot-camps/Boot-Camp-Pages.md

 [Jekyll][] is a static site generator.
 It simplifies the process of web page creating by allowing you to base your page on a template and write just the content without worrying about headers.
 You can even write your pages in [Markdown][] so you don't have to worry about HTML at all, though if you want to work in HTML that's fine too.
 You can even skip the templates entirely and give Jekyll fully formed HTML files, Jekyll will just leave those alone.

 [GitHub Pages][pages] are a way for us to publish web pages via GitHub.
-On any repository you can push content to a branch called 'gh-pages' and GitHub will run that content through Jekyll and publish it on the web at a URL like `http://account-name.github.com/repo-name/`.
+On any repository you can push content to a branch called `gh-pages` and GitHub will run that content through Jekyll and publish it on the web at a URL like `http://account-name.github.com/repo-name/`.

 # Markup Languages